Programming-SBCG853-Cohort2/learning-linux-PMuchina/README.md

 to quickly navigate from the root directory to the learning unix, use the
 ## ~ @ cd /

-to make the ls more useful, you can use the two
+to make the ls more useful, you can use dots to list directories above you.
+Adding a letter l after ls gives you a longer output compared to default
+## ls ..
+## ls ../..
+## ls -1/